Khloe Terae Flaunts Killer Curves In Tiny String Bikini

 “Every shot breathtaking, absolutely gorgeous woman,” a third follower chimed in.

 Khloe has a way of wowing her followers.
-Most of the time she does it wearing very little.
-Last month, she thrilled them with a series of snapshots that saw her flaunting her figure in a swimsuit that left little to the imagination.
+Most of the time, she does it by wearing very little.
+Last month, she thrilled fans with a series of snapshots that saw her flaunting her figure in a swimsuit that left little to the imagination.